beatrice-occhiena/Computational_intelligence/FinalProject/README.md

 In the file [`symmetry.py`](symmetry.py) we've implemented ...

+#TODO
+- Switch 0s and 1s in the board before searching in the Q-table WHEN RL_player moves second
-Approximating Q function with a Neural Network???
+- Approximating Q function with a Neural Network???

+-